Aztech

 Wavetable Support

 Some cards support wavetable daughterboard cards via a Wave Blaster header.
-Some support Aztech's own wavetable daughterboard called WaveTide - this requires both a Wave Blaster header and an EXPCON (expansion connector) header to be present in the correct locations on the card.
+Some support Aztech's own wavetable daughterboard called WaveTide - this requires both a Wave Blaster header and an EXPCON (expansion connector) header to be present on the card.

 Here are some Aztech drivers and other software that aren't necessarily model-specific: